WARNING: Untagged spoilers ahead. Read at your own risk.

 - Medium Awareness: All the Sides and especially Thomas are aware that they're in a YouTube series with viewers watching them.
 Aside from the beginnings and ends of episodes, however, they usually don't mention it.

 - Only Known by Their Nickname: All of the Sides were only known by their nicknames at the start of the series; however, this trope has been completely defied by the end of season one.
-Among the Dark Sides, Deceit is still the one who hasn't revealed his real name yet, and Remus was only known by his nickname for barely a few minutes, as he revealed his name in his introductory episode.
+Among the Dark Sides, Remus was only known by his nickname for barely a few minutes, as he revealed his name in his introductory episode, while Deceit was called such for an extended period before revealing his name as Janus to prove his sincerity to Thomas.

 - People Puppets: Thomas is this for Roman and Logan.
 Roman controls Thomas' left arm and leg, while Logan controls Thomas' right arm and leg.note